Freedom of Information Act

 - General information concerning current and proposed construction and maintenance projects, special-purpose programs (revenue sharing, recreational access, economic development access), and procurement.

-The policy of FOIA states that the purpose of FOIA is to promote an increased awareness by all persons of governmental activities.
+The policy of FOIA states that the purpose of FOIA is to promote an increased awareness by all persons of governmental activities and afford every opportunity to citizens to witness the operations of the government.

 In furthering this policy, FOIA requires that the law be interpreted liberally, in favor of access, and that any exemption allowing public records to be withheld must be interpreted narrowly.